rkonovalov/rkonovalov.github.io/projects/jsonignore/1.0.6/examples/filter-field/README.md

 Also we can use Spring @View annotation for exclude these fields For more information please follow official Spring documentation [link](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/servlet/View.html)

-But this solution is not flexible in situations when you need to send in different responses of service same classes with different "visible" fields.
+But this solution is not flexible in situations when you need to send in different responses of the Service same classes with different "visible" fields.
 As example: in one response you need to send only user's information, in other one you need to send user's information including his security information like "password" and etc.
 So you can use Json Ignore for field filtration.